Updated - September 2024

 Aaron Reynolds & Peter Brown’s “Creepy Pair of Underwear” is a classroom favorite!
 For this activity, students can design their own creepy pair of underwear, then share why they think Jasper would be afraid of them on Microsoft Flip!
 Follow these steps:

-4. Students hold up the creepy pair of underwear in their Flip video, explaining why they think Jasper would be afraid of them.
+Students hold up the creepy pair of underwear and share their designs in a video, explaining why they think Jasper would be afraid of them.

 The Bad Seed Presents: The Good, The Bad and the Spooky